Paul Evan Peters

 Executive Director of Coalition for Networked Information

 Less than ten years after the big bang in cyberspace that created it, the Internet information environment has become home to a diverse and rapidly growing population of communities.
 Many of these networked communities create and use information in ways that represent modernized versions of strategies and practices that were well-established before the emergence of the Internet information environment.
 Other communities are striving to actualize the genuinely innovative, even transformational, potential of the Internet as a communication medium and publication channel.

-This lecture will survey the large features of the current and relatively close horizon Internet information landscape.
-A number of areas will be explored in which fundamental shifts in thinking are possible, even necessary, by creators and users of networked information resources and services.
-Questions will also be entertained about the politics and economics of the contemporary Internet, the National Research and Education Network (NREN) program, and the National Information Infrastructure (NII) initiative.
+This lecture surveyed the large features of the current and relatively close horizon Internet information landscape.
+A number of areas were explored in which fundamental shifts in thinking are possible, even necessary, by creators and users of networked information resources and services.
+Questions were entertained about the politics and economics of the contemporary Internet, the National Research and Education Network (NREN) program, and the National Information Infrastructure (NII) initiative.

 Friday August 27

 Tan Oak Room, 4th floor ASUC Student Union

 co-sponsored by the School of Library and Information Studies and the School of Journalism